CouncilofLorien/counciloflorien.github.io/docs/rulesbook/0-introduction.md

 In _Middle-earth: The Balrog_ you play as The Balrog.
 His goals are basic and simple—accumulate power and destroy his enemies.

+## Alignment

+You may choose between three _alignments_ which determine the types of cards that may be included in your deck and the rules you follow:
+- _Heroes of the Free People_—The Hero alignment includes Wizard players using hero characters and resources.
+- _Minions of Morgoth_—The Minion alignment includes Ringwraith, Sauron, and Balrog players using minion characters and resources.
+- _Lackeys of a _Fallen-wizard_—The Fallen-wizard alignment includes Fallen-wizard players using both hero and minion characters and resources.

-While direct conflict can occur between companies of good and evil, most conflict takes the form of _hazards_ or attempts to persuade or dominate each other's characters and forces.
+While direct conflict can occur between the different alignments of companies, most conflict takes the form of _hazards_ or attempts to persuade or dominate each other's characters and forces.
 These hazards are not "controlled" by the Wizards or Ringwraiths, but rather they represent the evil or dangerous forces that are abroad in Middle-earth, which the players user against one another.

 ## Player Turn Summary